Mocking

 Let's write tests for the above main.bal file to define a test double for the clientEndpoint object.

-Note: Only the get function is implemented since it is the only function used in the sample.
-Attempting to call any other member function of the clientEndpoint will result in a runtime error.
+Note: Only the get method is implemented since it is the only method used in the sample.
+Attempting to call any other methods of the clientEndpoint will result in a runtime error.

 main_test.bal